networktocode/network-importer/docs/configuration.md

 import_ips = true
 import_prefixes = false
 import_intf_status = false

+# Vlans (name, vlan-id) can be imported from the configuration, from the CLI or both
+# - "config" will import the vlans just from the configuration
+# - "cli" will import the vlans from the cli using the action `get_vlans`
+# - "true" will import vlans from both cli and config
+# - no or false will not import any vlans
+# The association between interface and vlans will always be derived from the configuration.
+import_vlans = "config"         # Valid options are ["cli", "config", "no", true, false]

+# Cabling can be imported from LLDP, CDP or the configuration (for some point to point links)
+# - "lldp" or "cdp" will import the vlans from the cli using the action `get_neighbors`
+# - "config" will import the neighbors from the configuration (for point to point links)
+# - "true" will import neighbors from both cli and config
+# - no or false will not import any neighbors
-import_vlans = "config"         # Valid options are ["cli", "config", "no", true, false] import_cabling = "lldp"         # Valid options are ["lldp", "cdp", "config", "no", true, false] excluded_platforms_cabling = ["cisco_asa"]
+import_cabling = "lldp"         # Valid options are ["lldp", "cdp", "config", "no", true, false] excluded_platforms_cabling = ["cisco_asa"]